Columbia, Maryland began with the simplest yet boldest of ideas: that a city could enhance its residents’ quality of life.

 Columbia Festival Of The Arts

-A 16-day multidisciplinary summer arts festival showcasing regional, national and international visual and performance artists at both free and ticketed events.
+A four-season multidisciplinary arts festival showcasing regional, national and international visual and performance artists at both free and ticketed events.

 5575 Sterrett Place, Suite 280, Columbia, MD

 Celebrating its 5th year, this annual event in June features a self-guided tour of five distinct homes throughout the villages of Columbia.
 Also includes a reception at Amherst House in Kings Contrivance.
 Proceeds to benefit Rebuilding Together Howard County.